Not Everything Needs a Label

 Emotional wellbeing language exists to help people who need deep care, support, and accommodation.
 It’s meant to open doors, not flatten experiences into catchphrases.
 When we treat it lightly, we risk forgetting that these words come from real lives, from people learning how to function in a world that doesn’t always meet them halfway.

-But here’s the gentler truth we don’t hear enough:
+Not every feeling is a symptom, but here’s the gentler truth we don’t hear enough:

 • You don’t need to be unwell to deserve rest!